annikaks/omega-production/README.md

 By default, models are loaded from: `src/algorithm_generator/metaomni/` (if you saved models elsewhere, ensure the directory appears in `models_dir` in `main()`)

 ### Step 2: Adding Datasets
-The evaluation suite is classification-focused by default, since the default generation prompt produces classifiers.
+The evaluation suite is **classification-only** by default, since the default generation prompt produces classifiers.

 We default to classifcaiton datasets: Iris, Wine, Breast Cancer, Digits